rodrez/jobpy/README.md

 1. How do we performed the search.

-   - I used Scrapy, Beutiful Soup to perform the search.
+   - I used Scrapy, BeatifulSoup to perform the search.

 2. How often does jopby gets updated?